hsjoi0214/weather-app/README.md

 ## Testing When Deploying On GitHub Pages

-- **Expected Behaviour:** All the pages of the website opens up without any distortion and all styles are effective.
+- **Expected Behaviour:** The app opens up without any distortion and all styles are effective.

 # Credits